 The Antarctic is probably the most desolate continent on the planet.
 It is a continually changing area, especially now with global warning.
 Australia has had a long connection with it, not only through exploration but also through scientific research.
 Australia has laid claim to the largest part of the continent, though other countries also have claims to significant areas.
-The Antarctic is now becoming a tourist venue as well.
+The Antarctic has now become a tourist venue as well.

-There are obvious links between this area and information provided on The Arctic. page.
+There are obvious links between this area and information provided on The Arctic.

 Last great unexplored area.
 People, especially from England, Australia and Scandinavian countries were involved in the early explorations.

 ‘It is nearly impossible to exhibit a detailed chronology of exploration in the Antarctic region simply due to the fact that there have been over 300 expeditions to the Antarctic mainland, not to mention the subantarctic islands.
 Only historical events of major importance are listed here’.

 Fact File - The Heroic Age of Antarctic Exploration

 ‘At the beginning of the 20th century, Antarctic exploration was the The Space Exploration of the day.
 Unlike space exploration however, determined individuals with relevant experience and the ability to generate and draw on support, particularly sponsorship, could mount an expedition’.